MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 ms.service: powerbi
 ms.subservice: powerbi-consumer
 ms.topic: how-to
-ms.date: 02/11/2020
+ms.date: 02/18/2020
 ms.author: mihart

 LocalizationGroup: consumers
 ---

 # Types of Power BI licenses
 As a *consumer*, you use the Power BI service to explore reports and dashboards in order to make business decisions.
-If you've been using Power BI for a while, or have been chatting with your *designer* colleagues, you've probably discovered that there are some features that don't work unless you have a certain type of license.
+If you've been using Power BI for a while, or have been chatting with your *designer* colleagues, you've probably discovered that there are some features that only work if you have a certain type of license.

-This article explains the differences between the license types: Free, Pro, Free with Premium capacity, and Pro with Premium capacity.
+This article explains the differences between the license types: free, Pro, free with premium capacity, and Pro with premium capacity.
 You'll also learn how to figure out which license you are using.

-There are two categories of licenses -- user licenses and organizational licenses.
+We'll start by looking at the two categories of licenses -- user licenses and organizational licenses.

 ## User licenses
 The first type of license is a **user** license.
 Each Power BI user has either a free license or a Pro license.
 Certain features are limited to users with a Pro license.